CCCSBuffet/pk_udp_blaster/README.md

 will be described later, once you've had a chance to experience some misery.**

-Just kidding, feel free to read on to be forewarned against thr misery.
+Just kidding, feel free to read on to be forewarned about the misery.

 As described [above](#non-blocking-io), the client's socket must be set to non-blocking.
 Your inner loop must interleave sending and